ajourneythroughdatascience/deep-dives/data-science/polars-a-lightning-fast-dataframe-library-for-python-and-rust/polars-a-lightning-fast-dataframe-library-for-python-and-rust.md

 └────────────┘
 ```

-Similar to `pandas`, the execution order of a statement is top to bottom, meaning it will filter the `bedrooms` column first, and get the head of the resulting object last.
+Similar to `Pandas`, the execution order of a statement is top to bottom, meaning it will filter the `bedrooms` column first, and get the head of the resulting object last.

 ### 2.3 Filtering with multiple conditions